madmoizo/backinfront/README.md

 # Example

-You are at the end of the doc and something is still unclear?
+Something is still unclear?
 What is better than [a real example](/example) to show you the full capabilities of Backinfront !